gunkinmail/gunkinmail/README.md

 👋 Hi, I’m @mrgunkin

-👀 I’m interested in app development ,Etherem smart contracts and blockchain
+👀 I’m interested in web development, Etherem smart contracts and blockchain

-🌱 building the WhatsHotapp

 💞️ I’m looking to collaborate on anything evolving basics of app development